 He appears on CDs released by Decca, Hyperion, Hänssler Classic and CAvi-music, and can be heard on numerous radio recordings for the BBC, in the framework of the "New Generation Artists" scheme, and for radio stations in Germany and many other countries.

 In October 2017 Marcin Sieniawski left the Szymanowski Quartet, of which he was the last remaining founding member, to pursue new musical horizons.
-Since December 2017 he has started to teach a cello class at the Accademia di Musica di Imola.
+In December 2017 he has been offered a chair at the Accademia Internazionale di Imola where he teaches a cello class.
+Since 2019 he is the cellist of the Zurich-based Amar Quartet.